-Cycling Route No. 1 as presented in this manual has a total length of 939.5 kilometers (excluding the Suhua Highway) and can be completed within 10 to 12 days –equivalent approximately to a maximum of 115 kilometers per day.
+Cycling Route No. 1 has a total length of 939.5 kilometers (excluding the Suhua Highway) and can be completed within 10 to 12 days –equivalent approximately to a maximum of 115 kilometers per day.
 Based on an average riding speed of 20 kilometers/hour, each destination can be reached within 6 hours.

-Based on the route arrangement in this manual, county governments, city governments and district offices in different places are taken as the starting points and final destinations, while provincial highways are designated as the cycling route so as to prevent cyclists from taking detours or losing their way.
+Based on the route arrangement, county governments, city governments and district offices in different places are taken as the starting points and final destinations, while provincial highways are designated as the cycling route so as to prevent cyclists from taking detours or losing their way.